mghwajin/eos-basics/contents/system-maintenance-guide.md

 # System maintenance guide

 Arch-based distro like EOS have **rolling release** updates to keep up with the latest feature releases.
-Users should regularly update and run maintenance tasks to keep a healthy and up-to-date system.
+Users should regularly update and run maintenance tasks to keep the system healthy and up-to-date.

 Here is an overview of update and maintenance command prompts: